 The other day one of my students asked me to re-create one of her husband’s favorite foods: Alfredo Sauce.
-She wanted me to develop a healthy and low-calorie alfredo sauce recipe that her whole family could enjoy.
-I accepted the challenge and created this recipe.
+She wanted me to develop a lower calorie and healthy alfredo sauce recipe that her whole family could enjoy.
+I gladly accepted the challenge and created this recipe.

 I love the Al Fresco Chicken sausages: I have tried the Italian and the Buffalo style and they both are delicious, have natural ingredients, and are lower in calories and fat than many poultry sausages (1 Italian sausage link has only 110 calories and 6 grams fat).
 Plus, they are more affordable than some of the other natural gourmet sausages out there.

-1. Place all ingredients in a blender.
+- Place all ingredients in a blender.

-2. Blend on high until completely smooth.
+- Blend on high until completely smooth.

-3. Pour into a small saucepan and cook until hot, stirring frequently.
+- Pour into a small saucepan and cook until hot, stirring frequently.

-4. Serve over whole grain pasta and enjoy!
+- Serve over whole grain pasta and enjoy!